 Beware these claims, because the amount of glucosamine in most kibbles is far less than your dog would need to help her joints.

-A 50 lb dog would need about 1000 mg of glucosamine supplement a day … but with some kibbles you’d need to feed more than 20 cups of food a day to get this amount!
+A 50 lb dog would need about 1000 mg of glucosamine supplement a day.
+But with some kibbles you’d have to feed more than 20 cups of food a day to get this amount!
+Not a good choice!

-Glucosamine-rich whole foods.
-They’re less expensive than veterinary products and they can work just as well.
+Instead … glucosamine-rich whole foods get my vote.
+They’re less expensive than veterinary or synthetic supplements.
+And they can work just as well.

 Glucosamine For Dogs

-Just like us, our dogs have naturally occurring glucosamine in our bodies.
-So do the animals your dog eats.
-There are lots of delicious foods you can give your dog to provide her with natural sources of glucosamine.
+Your dog has naturally occurring glucosamine in her body.
+So do the animals she eats.
+This means there are some delicious foods you can give your dog to provide her with natural sources of glucosamine.

 But before I list glucosamine rich foods, there are two things you need to know …

-Bioavailability refers to the amount of any nutrient (or drug) that gets digested and delivered to the cells and actually used.
+Bioavailability refers to the amount of any nutrient (or drug) that gets digested and delivered to the cells that use it.

-The good news is that the glucosamine your dog gets from food is readily absorbed and put to good use.
-Because it’s “just food,” the body knows what to do with it, and will need much less of it to be effective, compared to a synthetic supplement.
+The good news is … the glucosamine your dog gets from food is absorbed fast.
+So her body can use it right away.
+Because it’s “just food,” her body knows what to do with it.
+So it takes much less natural glucosamine to be effective, compared to a synthetic supplement.

 2. How Much To Feed

-But don’t worry about how many grams of glucosamine your dog’s getting through her food.
-Just feed some of these foods regularly and your dog will get plenty of natural glucosamine.
+But don’t bother adding up the grams of glucosamine your dog gets through her food.
+Just feed some of these foods regularly and she’ll get plenty of natural glucosamine.

 For example, beef trachea is mostly cartilage, which contains about 5% glucosamine.
-A 1 oz piece of trachea (about 28 grams) will provide your dog with over 1400 mg of glucosamine.
+A 1 oz piece of trachea will provide your dog with over 1400 mg of glucosamine.
 Or take another food, chicken feet … just one chicken foot contains about 400 mg of glucosamine.

-Always feed raw for maximum nutritional benefits and don’t ever give your dog cooked bones of any kind.
+Caution: Always feed raw for maximum nutritional benefits.
+Don’t ever give your dog cooked bones of any kind.